vmenshutin/somewhat-impressive-booking-demo/README.md

 Used for backend logic, Redux reducers, and unit tests

+## CI/CD

+- GitHub Actions pipeline runs on every push and PR
+- Includes linting, tests, and build step
+- Simple release process using git tags and changelog

 ## Future Roadmap

 1. Persist data with a real database (PostgreSQL + Prisma) instead of in-memory arrays.